 Visiting Alicante during Easter is a perfect time to experience the culture and traditions of the passionate Spanish people.

 Easter or the Semana Santa as it is called here in Alicante is celebrated through many days and people enjoy a variety of events and festivities.

 The streets are filled with people wearing interesting costumes and makeup and parties are also arranged at various other locations later on.
-People make displays which signify the scenes from the bible, The Virgin Mary, Jesus and many other religious views.
-Each and every brotherhood in the city has their own procession and follows their own route.
+People make displays that signify the scenes from the bible, The Virgin Mary, Jesus, and many other religious views.
+Each and every brotherhood in the city has its own procession and follows its own route.

 So, if you want to experience something interesting and bizarre then you must visit Alicante during Easter.